bg bg

 What is hydrotherapy for dogs?

-If your dog loves muddy puddles or chasing balls into the surf without stopping to ‘paws,’ you may start to believe they’ve discovered canine hydrotherapy on their own.
-Therapeutic hydrotherapy, however, is much more than water-based play.
-It was the horse and greyhound-racing industries that first discovered its benefits for animals.
-Letting horses and dogs walk in water helped them recover from injuries while keeping them in tip-top condition for their next outing on the racetrack.
-With the invention of underwater treadmills, the use of hydrotherapy soon spread to the general dog population.
-Its mix of buoyancy, viscosity, resistance, and hydrostatic pressure provides a beneficial form of physical therapy.
-Joints and muscles are protected while the dogs reap the benefits of recuperative exercise, including pain relief, anti-inflammatory effects, and improved cardiovascular health.
+If your dog loves muddy puddles or chasing balls into the surf without stopping to ‘paws’, you may start to believe they’ve discovered canine hydrotherapy on their own.
+Therapeutic hydrotherapy, however, is much more than water-based horseplay.
+Speaking of horses, it was the horse- and greyhound-racing industries that first discovered its benefits for animals.
+Letting horses and dogs walk in water helped both recover from injuries while keeping them in tip-top condition for their next outing on the racetrack.

 How do dogs benefit from hydrotherapy?

 Recreational water therapy for dogs is also an excellent way to keep active dogs in shape.
 Physical conditioning exercises in water increase stamina and endurance, strengthen muscles, and help minimize the chances of muscle strain and joint injuries.
 Exercising in water can even deliver better results than when dogs undertake similar exercises out of the water.
 For example, trotting on an underwater treadmill for two miles provides the equivalent benefit to running four to five miles on dry land.
+Now that’s some serious bang for your buck.

 Despite the ubiquity of the doggie paddle, not all canines take to water.
 According to the American Kennel Club breeds like the Bulldog have an especially tough time staying afloat.
 Long-bodied, short-legged breeds like the Dachshund aren’t strong swimmers either.